Category: UX advice / Ecommerce guides

 The key natural ingredients are given lots of screen space and they have created a page of further details for each one, so you can read more about what it is and where they get it from.
 I don’t think I’ve seen anyone else go this far in explaining exactly what goes into their products and it can only give confidence to users that they are buying a responsible and quality product.

-This works on desktop and mobile devices and involves the user recording a short video of them turning their head, which the site can then add your choice of shades to.
-It works surprisingly well and helps users differentiate between styles.
+This works on desktop and mobile devices and involves the user recording a short video of them turning their head, to which the site can then add your choice of shades.
+It works surprisingly well and helps users getter a better sense of style options.

 It’s exactly the kind of feature a high-end brand like this should be offering their users to help differentiate themselves from cheaper alternatives.

-They have solved this with a product-specific feature that allows users to compare the item they are looking at with related items.
-These are items that tend to live in pockets with wallets, such as cash and mobile phones, and the user will have a good sense of how big they are.
+They have solved this with a product-specific feature (powered by a tool called Tangiblee) that allows users to compare the item they are looking at with related items.
+For backpacks they feature items that tend to live in bags such as tablets, bottles, and notepads—things for which the user will have a good sense of the size.

-If you have an ecommerce site or are designing for one, it’s worth thinking how you can provide product-specific information in a useful and exciting way.
+If you have an ecommerce site or even if you’re trying to promote a service, it’s worth thinking how you can provide product-specific information in a useful and exciting way.
 It’s a chance to really stand out against the competition and show users that you are a thoughtful brand.

-To be successful this special feature should relate to the USP of the product offering in the way that Lush re-enforce their ethical ingredients and Bellroy underline their product size.
-Just don’t go adding novelty features to products for the sake of it—people interested in buying a poster probably don't need a virtual reality video.
+To be successful this special feature should relate to the USP of the product offering in the way that Lush re-enforce their ethical ingredients and Swiss Gear underline their convenient size.
+Just don’t go adding novelty features to products for the sake of it—people interested in buying a poster probably don’t need a virtual reality video.